It pays to be fully invested during a bull market.

 After all, most investors don't want to pay a money manager to do nothing.
 But being prepared to do nothing and having the courage and conviction to do so is exactly how you can build -- and how some of the world's best money managers have built -- a fortune in the stock market.

-the world's most boring money managers
+Meet the world's most boring money managers

 Bruce Berkowitz, Larry Pitkowsky, and Keith Trauner manage The Fairholme Fund (FAIRX).
 Their motto: "Ignore the crowd."